Quilt Fabric – Learn More About Cotton Fabric

 Where to Find High-Quality Fabrics

 The fabric we find in our locally owned quilt shops or independent shops online is usually higher quality than the quilt fabric sold in big box stores.
 It’s like anything else on the market today, big box stores are looking to move volume at the cheapest cost to them and they aren’t as worried about the quality.
-Those independent shops are worried about you coming back time and time again.
+Those independent shops are worried about you coming back time and time again so they will have higher quality fabrics.

 How Do I know if the Quilt Fabric is High-Quality?